Policy on the Appointment of Graduate Student Instructors for Undergraduate Courses

 1. Advancement to candidacy for the doctorate.

-2. At least two years of college teaching experience, either as an instructor or a teaching assistant
+2. At least two years (6 quarters at UCSC) of college teaching experience, either as an instructor or a teaching assistant

-3. GSI applications must explain how GSIs are properly prepared to teach their course.
-GSIs who have completed departmental or CITL training will be at a competitive advantage (requirement starting Fall 2022).
+1. GSI applications must explain how GSIs are properly prepared to teach their course.
+GSIs who have completed departmental or TLC training will be at a competitive advantage.[1]

 GSI requests must identify the faculty mentor who will provide oversight and mentoring to the GSI.
 The request must have correspondence attached from the faculty mentor confirming they have read, understand and agree to the Faculty Oversight and Mentoring Agreement.
 The faculty mentor must commit to mentoring the graduate student during their teaching assignment in accordance with the Faculty Mentor Agreement.

-The GSI Request Form for undergraduate courses in the CARS Portal is now live!
+The GSI Request Form for undergraduate courses is submitted using the CARS Portal.

 CCI uses an online form to capture approvals in an online workflow that sends form submissions to authorizers within the departments and divisions before requests reach CCI for review.
 This allows departments to submit their requests in the online form without first having to collect the required authorizations from the Department Chair, Divisional Dean, and Graduate Divisional Dean.
 The following resources provide detailed instructions for how to use the online workflow: